artsy/energy-legacy/docs/feature_map.md

 For any artwork, it won't show if it has no attached images

+### Selecting on the Grid

+You can long-press on an item in a grid, it will bring up a set of options:

+- If you can see artwork availability, then you can change it here
+- For albums you can set a cover (this isn't sync'd - boo)
+- For editable albums, you can remove the artwork from there

+## Selecting for Email

+Tapping the email button turns into email selection mode, this lets you pick:

+- Artworks
+- Documents
+- Install Shots

+To add to the email when you hit compose.
+Hitting compose checks if there are email options:

+- If any Artworks contain supplementary information e.g.: info, exhibitionHistory, provenance, literature, signature, series & imageRights.
+Show an option to toggle all of them.
+- If any Artworks have prices:
+ - If there's a different back-end vs front-end price offer showing none/backend/public
+ - Otherwise show no price/front
+- If there's an inventory ID on any Artworks offer to show/hide those

+- If there is one artwork, and it has additional images, let the user select any of those
+- If all the artworks are in one show, and it has install shows, let the user select any of those
+- For all artwork artists, offer to attach all potential documents
+- For all artwork shows, offer to attach all potential documents

+All of these selection states are stored, so that next time you email they would be selected still.

+Emailing will use Apple's email system on the iDevice to send off their emails.
+You can store drafts etc using that, and see all sent email inside the apple Mail.app.

 ## User Settings

 - You can start a sync